B.A. (Hons.), University of Ottawa/Université d’Ottawa; LL.B. (Osgoode); LL.M. (Osgoode); M.P.A. (Harvard)

-Professor Nicholls is Chair of the Board of Directors of the Mutual Fund Dealers Association of Canada.
-He has acted as a consultant to private law firms and government and regulatory agencies, and has lectured to academic and professional audiences in Canada, the United States, the United Kingdom, Australia, South America and Japan.
+Professor Nicholls is Chair of the Board of Directors of the Mutual Fund Dealers Association of Canada, the national self-regulatory organization for the distribution side of the Canadian mutual fund industry.
+He has acted as a consultant to private law firms and government and regulatory agencies and as an expert witness and has lectured to academic and professional audiences in Canada, the United States, the United Kingdom, Australia, South America and Japan.
 He has been a frequent speaker on topics relating to corporate law and mergers and acquisitions in judicial education programs organized for Canadian judges by the National Judicial Institute.

 He has been a Visiting Professor of Law at the Harvard Law School, a Herbert Smith Visitor at the University of Cambridge, a Visiting Scholar at the University of Melbourne, a Visiting Research Scholar at the University of Tokyo and the Falconbridge Visiting Professor of Commercial Law at Osgoode Hall Law School.
 He has also been a visiting professor at the law faculties of the University of Toronto and Queen’s University.

-He has previously served as a member (Commissioner) of the Nova Scotia Securities Commission, as Associate Editor and Corporate Finance Specialist Editor of the Canadian Business Law Journal, as a member of the editorial board of the Canadian Journal of Law and Technology, as a Research Fellow with the Filene Research Institute, Madison, Wisconsin and in 2015 was a member of the Business Law Agenda Expert Panel appointed by the Government of Ontario’s Ministry of Government and Consumer Services to provide recommendations for reform of Ontario’s corporate and commercial legislation.
+and has previously served as a member (Commissioner) of the Nova Scotia Securities Commission, as Associate Editor and Corporate Finance Specialist Editor of the Canadian Business Law Journal, as a member of the editorial board of the Canadian Journal of Law and Technology, as a Research Fellow with the Filene Research Institute, Madison, Wisconsin, as Head of Research and Policy, Capital Markets Institute, Rotman School of Management, University of Toronto, and in 2015 was a member of the Business Law Agenda Expert Panel appointed by the Government of Ontario’s Ministry of Government and Consumer Services to provide recommendations for reform of Ontario’s corporate and commercial legislation.